Top 4 Reasons To Upgrade

 Using the backup, we will create a copy of your site and will upgrade the CMS software.

-We’ll make sure your site is using the latest compatible versions of all installed plugins, such as SEO and caching plugins.
+We’ll make sure your site is using the latest compatible version of all installed plugins.

 Review CMS Admin Accounts